IABTechLab/uid2docs/api/v2/guides/google-ss-integration.md

 ## Publisher Integration

-When an encrypted signal is cached, Secure Signal does not execute the handler to generate a new signal.
+When an encrypted signal is cached, the secure signals feature does not execute the handler to generate a new signal.
 Because of this, it is necessary to clear the cache before login and after logout.

-Since Secure Signal does not provide a way to delete or invalidate a specific ID, publishers must call the `window.googletag.secureSignalProviders.clearAllCache()` function to clear all shared encrypted signals as part of their login/logout workflows.
+Since the secure signals feature does not provide a way to delete or invalidate a specific ID, publishers must call the `window.googletag.secureSignalProviders.clearAllCache()` function to clear all shared encrypted signals as part of their login/logout workflows.

 The following is an example of calling the `window.googletag.secureSignalProviders.clearAllCache()` function: